CodeMelted/codemelted_developer/README.md

 1. The json namespace will support the conversion of string types to valid JSON constructs if they are of that type.
 These include array, boolean, number, and object types.
 Failure to convert will result in a `null` return.
 2. The json namespace will provide the ability to parse and stringify valid JSON constructs.
 Failure to parse or stringify the data will result in a `null` return.
 3. The json namespace will provide the ability to perform validity checks.
 These validity checks include determining if a JSON object has a given property, if a particular data type is of an expected type, and valid URLs.
 These checks can will return either a boolean of the check or throw exceptions.
-4. The json namespace will provide the ability to create JSON array / object types with change notifiers to signal when changes are made to the data types.
-These objects will also support aspects of Acceptance Criteria 1 - 3.
+4. The json namespace will provide the ability to create JSON array / object types that work within the given SDK JSON datatype.

 ### Storage